deimosfr/mytechnotebook/docs/Linux/FilesystemsAndStorage/optimizing_hard_disk_performance_on_linux.md

 Don't forget to put this line in /etc/rc.local if you want it to persist.

+!!! warning

-{{< alert context="warning" text="Don't do the following on a production machine or you risk having severe slowdowns for a few seconds" />}}
+    Don't do the following on a production machine or you risk having severe slowdowns for a few seconds

 To write all data in the cache to disk, clear the caches, and ensure the use of the newly chosen algorithm: